Bowls Victoria: History

 The sport in Victoria continued to be governed by its own set of laws, which differed to those applied in other parts of the country, particularly New South Wales, and Western Australia.
 It was not until after the formation of the Australian Bowling Council on September 22, 1911, that uniform rules across the states began to be consolidated into a single set of rules.

 In 1947, the association was granted "Royal" status, and became known as the Royal Victorian Bowling Association (RVBA).

+In 2001, the Victorian Civil and Administrative Tribunal required the Royal Victorian Bowling Association to amend its rules so that all genders could be affiliated members.
+The Tribunal found that lawn bowls is a gender neutral sport, in that differences in strength, stamina or physique do not provide a competitive advantage.
+The Association was granted exemptions to run single-sex competitions so that competitors could compete in single-sex national competitions.
+In 2012, Bowls Victoria worked with the Victorian Equal Opportunity and Human Rights Commission to publish a guide to equal opportunity in lawn bowls.

 Following the unification of the RVBA with the Victorian Ladies Bowling Association (VLBA) (see Women's bowls in Australia) in December 2009, the organisation was renamed to become Bowls Victoria.

 Structure

 Bowls Victoria is governed by a Board of Directors, including a president, deputy president, finance director and 5 ordinary directors.

 The organisation coverage across metropolitan and regional Victoria is structured on a regional and divisional basis: